God wants to bless the lives of children who love and obey Him.

 Pharaoh's chief butler!

-The butler must have been so happy and when the butler left the jail, Joseph
+The butler must have been so happy and when he was set free, Joseph

 asked him to speak to Pharaoh to see if something could be done to get him